 In the data, we will often examine the investment-to-consumption ratio (x/c), because this measure purges unmodeled effects that may apply to all types of expenditures.
 Indeed, a simple corollary of Lemma 2 is that x^/c^ and x_b/c_b move in opposite directions, in response to R changes (as long as γ is not too small).
+Of course, it is notoriously difficult to detect whether a household is financially constrained, but we follow standard permanent income theory (including our model) and sort parents by their consumption c.
+And therefore, our key prediction is that tilting manifests as a steeper slope in the association between x/c and c during low-R regimes.

-Tilting manifests as a steeper slope in the association between x/c and c during low-R regimes.4 But strictly speaking, the implications of our story depend on differential dynamics of x^ and x_b alone.
-To ensure that our effects are driven by x rather than c, we also explore empirically the degree of tilting in investment-to-income (x/y).
+But strictly speaking, the implications of our story depend on differential dynamics of x^ and x_b alone.
+To ensure that any evidence of tilting is driven by x rather than c, we also explore empirically the degree of tilting in the investment-to-income ratio x/y.

 When we examine educational investment empirically, it will look like a "luxury good" in the sense that x/c is increasing in c in all surveys.
-Our model does not make a clear qualitative prediction on this fact.
+Our model does not make a clear qualitative prediction that this slope needs to be positive.
 For example, Lemma 2 shows that $\frac{\partial \log(x^/c^)}{\partial a} < 0$ and $\frac{\partial c^}{\partial a} > 0$, which would seem at odds with our evidence.
-On the other hand, one can easily show that both x^/c^ and c^ are increasing in parental skills z and h.
-As long as z and h are more powerful drivers of decision-making than a, the latter effect will dominate and our model could reproduce the positive association between x/c and c.
-We explore this issue in Appendix B.5
+On the other hand, one can easily show that both x^/c^ and c^ are increasing in parental skills c and c and c are more powerful drivers of decision-making than c and c are increasing than c and c and c are increasing than c and c and c are increasing than c and c and c and c are increasing than c and c and c are increasing than c and c and c are increasing than c and c are increasing than c and c are increasing in parental skills c and c and c are increasing in parental skills c and c are increasing in parental